Causal Inference in Recommender Systems: A Survey and Future Directions: Technical Details of Existing Works of Causal Inference-based Recommender Systems

-\item \textit{Counterfactual learning.} Tan~\textit{et al.}~\cite{tan2021counterfactual} proposed CountER for explainable recommendation based on counterfactual reasoning, which explains the recommendation with the difference between factual and counterfactual worlds.
-Specifically, they proposed an optimization task that aims to find an item with minimal distance to the original item to reverse the recommendation result in the counterfactual world.
-CountER~\cite{tan2021counterfactual} also used causal discovery techniques to extract causal relations from historical interactions and the recommended item to enhance the explanation.
+\begin{itemize}[leftmargin=*] \item \textit{Counterfactual learning.} Tan~\textit{et al.}~\cite{tan2021counterfactual} proposed CountER for explainable recommendation using counterfactual reasoning.
+CountER explained the recommendation by highlighting the distinctions between factual and counterfactual scenarios.
+Specifically, CountER included an optimization task with the goal of identifying an item that minimizes the difference to the original item, thereby reversing the recommendation outcome in the counterfactual world.
+CountER~\cite{tan2021counterfactual} also used causal discovery techniques to extract causal relations from historical interactions and the recommended items to enhance the explanation.

-\item \textit{Causal graph-guided representation learning.} Zheng~\textit{et al.}~\cite{zheng2022disentangling} proposed to build recommendation model based on the causal graph.
+\item \textit{Causal graph-guided representation learning.} Zheng~\textit{et al.}~\cite{zheng2022disentangling} built a recommendation model based on the causal graph.
 The authors pre-define the causal relationships that how user behaviors (effect) are generated from users' two parts of preferences (causes), long-term preferences and short-term ones.
 Long-term preferences refer to those stable and intrinsic interests, while short-term preferences refer to dynamic and temporary interests.
 The evolution manner is also defined for these two kinds of preferences.
 Based on the pre-defined causal relations, the authors proposed to assign two disentangled embeddings for two parts of preferences, and the extracted self-supervised signals make the recommendation model explainable.
-Si~\textit{et al.}~\cite{si2022model} proposed to improve the recommendation model's explainability by decomposing model parameters into two parts: causal part and non-causal.
-It built a model-agnostic framework by using users' search behaviors as an instrumental variable.
+Si~\textit{et al.}~\cite{si2022model} proposed to improve the recommendation model's explainability by decomposing model parameters into two parts: causal part and non-causal part.
+Specifically, it built a model-agnostic framework by using users' search behaviors as an instrumental variable.